twocentstudios/twocentstudios.github.com/_posts/2012-06-18-objective-c-api-wrapper-for-mygengo.markdown

 ---
 layout: post
-title: "Objective-C API Wrapper for myGengo"
+title: Objective-C API Wrapper for myGengo
 date: 2012-06-18 20:28
 comments: true
 categories:
+redirect_from: "/blog/2012/06/18/objective-c-api-wrapper-for-mygengo"
 ---

 Last weekend, I decided to take on what I thought would be a small task and turned into be a moderately small task.
 I wrote an API wrapper for the myGengo translation web service.